-- A police officer reviews every infraction and has the same discretion in determining whether to issue a ticket as if they pulled a driver over in their patrol car.
+- A limited-commission Police Specialist reviews every infraction and has discretion in determining whether to issue a ticket.
 Fife’s red light cameras take two photographs of your vehicle only if your car enters the intersection after the light has turned red.
 In addition, the cameras block the faces of the driver and any passengers.

 - A red light camera enforcement ticket is considered a non-criminal offense.
 This means you cannot go to jail for running a red light monitored by a camera and it does not become part of your driving record.

 - Over 450 cities in the US rely on red light cameras to reduce accidents at dangerous intersections.
 In Washington State, cameras also are used in Puyallup, Federal Way, Tacoma, Lakewood, Lake Forest Park, Lacey, Auburn, Moses Lake, Wenatchee, Spokane, Bremerton, Bellevue, Renton, Burien, Issaquah, Lynnwood, Monroe, SeaTac and Seattle.

 - History of red light photo enforcement in cities across the county demonstrates they become safer communities.
 In Washington, D.C., fatalities resulting from running red lights dropped from 16 to just 2 during the first two years of the program.
 In Fairfax, VA, there was a 44% reduction in red light running crashes at intersections monitored by cameras.
 New Orleans, LA has seen an 85% drop in red light running as a result of their camera program.
 Ventura, CA installed red light cameras at 17 intersections across the city in 2001.
 Since then, the city has experienced an 80% decrease in accidents at intersections with red light cameras and a 29% reduction in crashes at the other intersections not monitored by cameras.